containers/ContainerPlumbing/moderation.md

 > Thank you for contributing.
 Please disable your AV now so that others can speak.

+## Introducing speakers

+Please briefly (15 seconds) introduce each speaker before they start, if it's at all reasonable to do so.
+And then disable your audio/video so you don't show up on the screen or count towards the 9 maximum.

+The 15 minutes before the talk are a good time to ask the speaker's name pronunciation, and their job title.

 ## CoC

 Our code of conduct [is here](https://containerplumbing.org/conduct) and is the same as DevConf.
 Any regular attendee who violates it can be booted; in borderline cases, ask folks on our private moderator chat.